Projects Studio

 All Blog News Press Podcast

-When you hear the word snug, you might imagine a dark, cosy little room tucked away from the bustle of the house — a retreat that wraps you up in shadows and silence.
-At BVDS, we see it differently.
-Our snugs are bright, connected, and open to the garden, creating intimate spaces that blur the lines between inside and out.
+When you hear the word snug, you might imagine a dark, cosy little room tucked away from the bustle of the house: a retreat that wraps you up in shadows and silence.
+At Bradley Van Der Straeten architects, we see it differently.

 Rethinking the Snug for Modern Living

-Victorian homes had parlours and dens — smaller, private rooms that contrasted with the grander reception spaces.
-Today’s homeowners still crave that feeling of retreat, but with a 21st-century twist: plenty of daylight, seamless garden access, and flexible use.
+Victorian homes had parlours and dens: smaller, private rooms that contrasted with the grander reception spaces.
+Today’s homeowners still crave that feeling of retreat, but with a 21st-century twist.
+That means plenty of daylight, seamless garden access and flexible use.

 Our approach?
 Create sunken or stepped snugs that nestle comfortably into the fabric of the house, offering a sense of intimacy without sacrificing connection.
-Whether it’s a quiet corner to read, a kids’ play zone, or a cosy spot to enjoy morning coffee while gazing out to greenery, these spaces are designed to feel alive and welcoming.
+Whether it’s a quiet corner to read, a kids’ play zone, or a cosy spot to enjoy your morning coffee while gazing out at the greenery of your garden; by prioritising creative interior design in these spaces, they can be designed to feel alive and welcoming.

-The key to our snugs is balancing enclosure and openness.
-Large sliding doors, carefully positioned windows, and thoughtful timber panelling all work together to frame garden views and invite natural light deep into the space.
+At our interior architecture studio, when we design snugs, we prioritise balancing enclosure and openness.
+Our residential architects focus on installing large sliding doors, carefully positioned windows, and thoughtful timber panelling: all of which work together to frame garden views and invite natural light deep into the space.

-Using natural materials — warm timber, soft upholstery, sculpted joinery — adds tactile comfort and character, making the snug feel simultaneously part of the house and a distinct haven.
+Our luxury interior designers love using natural materials: such as warm timber, soft upholstery and sculpted joinery: that add tactile comfort and character, making the snug feel simultaneously part of the house and a distinct haven.
 The sunken floor or stepped transition creates subtle spatial layering that nurtures that sense of retreat, while the openness ensures the snug never feels claustrophobic or dark.

 A Snug for Real Life

-The magic of these garden-connected snugs is their versatility.
-They’re places for quiet moments, play, work, or informal entertaining.
-The design invites families to use these spaces in ways that suit their rhythms — a little cocoon connected to nature but perfectly integrated with daily life.
+The magic of the garden-connected snugs we design at Bradley van Der Straeten architects is their versatility.
+They’re places for quiet moments, play, work or informal entertaining.
+Our luxury interior designs invite families to use these spaces in ways that suit their rhythms: a little cocoon connected to nature but perfectly integrated with daily life.

 Why Every Home Needs a Modern Snug

-In a world of open-plan living, the modern snug provides essential contrast — a pause button in the day, a nook to slow down.
-It’s about layering spaces that cater to different moods, needs, and activities.
+In a world of open-plan living, the modern snug provides an essential contrast: a pause button in the day, and a nook in which to relax and slow down.
+Our team of residential architects are particularly fond of how snugs help to layer spaces that cater to different moods, needs and activities.

-At BVDS, we believe that intimacy and openness aren’t opposites but partners.
-By connecting snugs to the garden and filling them with light and material warmth, we create spaces that feel small but never cramped — brilliant places to live.
+At BVDS, our team of creative interior designers believe that intimacy and openness aren’t opposites but partners.
+By connecting snugs to the garden and filling them with light and material warmth, we create unique interior spaces that feel small but never cramped: brilliant places to live.

-Read about our new project in construction with a sunken snug by clicking here.
+Read about our residential architects’ latest creative interior design project in construction with a sunken snug by clicking here.

 Journal